BenjaminWatts/sst-tamagui-starter/Readme.md

 SST enables you to spin up multiple, self-contained environments for development (within the same AWS account, though best practice is to separate your production environment!).

 To spin-up a user specific debug environment for just your machine, run `yarn run dev` from the root directory, and then `yarn run console`, which will give you a webpage to open in your local browser.
 Note, this will use the default AWS account profile.
 If you want to vary this, consider an environment variable `AWS_PROFILE`.
+See notes below RE Graphql Playground.

 The sheer beauty of SST is it's dev environment, which in summary: